-The Director of Campus Safety is responsible for immediately notifying the appropriate Olympic College administrator (as per notification policy) of any situation that poses an immediate threat to the campus community.
+The Directors of Communications and Emergency Management are responsible for immediately notifying the appropriate Olympic College administrator (as per notification policy) of any situation that poses an immediate threat to the campus community.
 This will include details of the response initiated and message content that needs to be sent to the campus community.
 The members Olympic College Incident Management Team will be notified and will determine who is responsible for immediately notifying the community and sending the message using the emergency alert and timely warning system, telephones, email, digital displays, computer network, radio network, public address system or other methods which may be available and suitable.